mbarbin/crs-actions/THIRD_PARTY_LICENSES.md

 - Repository: https://github.com/mbarbin/crs
 - License: LGPL-3.0-or-later WITH LGPL-3.0-linking-exception

-The `crs-actions` project uses the `crs` tool as an external binary.
+This project uses the `crs` tool as an external binary.
 The action does not include, modify, or distribute the source code of `crs`, but only invokes its executable as required.
 The `crs` project is licensed under LGPL-3.0-or-later WITH LGPL-3.0-linking-exception, which explicitly permits use of the binary by other software, including software under a different license (such as MIT).
 Therefore, it is compatible and appropriate to use the `crs` binary in this MIT-licensed action repository.
 Users are encouraged to consult the `crs` project and its license for more details.

 ```text
 crs - A tool for managing code review comments embedded in source code